rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 the `NCName`, `QName`, or `URIQualifiedName`.
 The prefix or local parts can be an instance of `xdm:wildcard` to indicate that any value matches.

+### 4.2.1 Accepts Namespace Types

+An EQName accepts *prefixed* namespace declarations if it is a QName.
+It matches if the *namespace prefix* of the declaration is the same as the *prefix* of the QName.

+An EQName accepts *default element\/type* namespace declarations if it is an NCName that is either an *element* or *type*.

+An EQName accepts *default function declaration* namespace declarations if it is an NCName that is a *function declaration*.

+An EQName accepts *default function reference* namespace declarations if it is an NCName that is a *function reference*.

+When evaluating the *expanded QName* (such as when resolving function calls), the *namespace uri* of any matching namespace declaration is added to the expanded QName's *namespace*.

 ### 4.3 Annotations

 | Symbol                    | Interface       |